ELAZARBELENKY/SHA-256_HW_accelerator/README.md

        vivado &

-3. **In the Tcl Console**,
+3. **Tcl Console**,

    In the Tcl Console (open with `Ctrl+Shift+T` inside Vivado), run:

        pwd

     Make sure the path ends in /scripts.
 If not, navigate there manually:

         cd /full/path/to/sha-256_HW_accelerator/scripts/

     📝 Replace /path/to/... with the actual full path to the project directory.

     Then run:

         source SHA256_HW_accelerator.tcl

 4. **Vivado will:**
- \*  Create a new project
+ *  Create a new project
- \*  Add RTL sources and constraints
+ *  Add RTL sources and constraints
- \*  Rebuild the block design
+ *  Rebuild the block design
- \*  Generate and add the BD wrapper
+ *  Generate and add the BD wrapper
- \*  Prepare everything for synthesis and implementation
+ *  Prepare everything for synthesis and implementation

 5. **To generate the bitstream (optional step):**